rhday/rhday.github.io/_posts/2020-06-21-sinatra_project.markdown

 ---
 layout: post
-title:      "**# sinatra project**"
+title:      "** sinatra project**"
-date:       2020-06-21 13:09:03 +0000
+date:       2020-06-21 09:09:04 -0400
 permalink:  sinatra_project
 ---

-"# This  sinatra project has been very difficult.
-I have struggled with the relationships between the views and controllers resulting in a lot of NoMethodErrors,  like this one:"
+This project has been very difficult.
+I have struggled with the relationships between the views and controllers resulting in a lot of NoMethodErrors,  like this one:

 ```
 NoMethodError at /ringers/2